-"DALLYING AT THE DAVENPORT" (THE DOWNTOWN DISTRICT, SPOKANE, WA • PAINTED OCTOBER 2008 ACRYLIC ON CANVAS 8X10-INCH)
+"SUNDAY BRUNCH AT THE SPOKANE CLUB" (DOWNTOWN SPOKANE, WA • PAINTED SEPTEMBER 2004 ACRYLIC ON CANVAS 8X10-INCH)

-SPOKANE COUNTY & STATE PARKS ~ (CANNON HILL, MANITO, MOORE-TURNER HERITAGE GARDENS RIVERFRONT, MOUNT SPOKANE, RIVERSIDE STATE PARK AND MORE)
+SPOKANE COUNTY & STATE PARKS ~ 1 NEW!
+(CANNON HILL, MANITO, MOORE-TURNER HERITAGE GARDENS, RIVERFRONT, MOUNT SPOKANE, RIVERSIDE STATE PARK AND MORE)

 Entire Spokane Parks Collection pdf ~ Click on this 5-page pdf to see all 19 paintings.